KantaPaul/welearner-007/readme.txt

 = Does this theme support any plugins? =

-Welearner includes support for WooCommerce and for Infinite Scroll in Jetpack.
+welearner includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==